DioxusLabs/dioxus/packages/fuzz/README.md

 `fuzz/fuzz_targets/vdom_ops.rs` decodes the raw libFuzzer bytes as a postcard encoded `FuzzCase`.
 Invalid raw inputs are ignored by the target.
-The custom `fuzz_mutator!` hook decodes the current case, falls back to a valid iterator branch-sweep seed when decoding fails, mutates the structured case with `mutatis::Session::new().seed(seed.into())`, and writes the encoded case back to libFuzzer's input buffer.
+The custom `fuzz_mutator!` hook decodes the current case, falls back to a valid iterator branch-sweep seed when decoding fails, calls this crate's structured mutator, and writes the encoded case back to libFuzzer's input buffer.

-Cases are capped at `MAX_STEPS` operations so mutated corpus inputs cannot produce unbounded replay work.
+Cases are capped at the crate-internal step limit so mutated corpus inputs cannot produce unbounded replay work.

 ## Failures